Amy-Sim/1800_202310_DTC15/README.md

 - Follow commented code lines to see where the team member left off.
 - Read the html files first then start looking at the JS file.

+To start using our project, users should follow these steps:
+    1. Clone the project repository.
+    2. Install necessary dependancies listed in source files. (do we have one?? would install a proper term?)
+    3. User should set up his/her own firebase along with Authentication and Cloud Firestore.
+    4. Use the provided scripts and commands to run the project.
+    5. User may modify source code as appropriate for the desired use case.
+    6. If encountering issues or errors, consult the project documentation or seek assistance from the project team.

 ## 5. Known Bugs and Limitations

 Here are some known bugs: